ecmnet/MAVGCL/README.md

 ## In-Flight/PX4Log Analysis for PX4

 This JavaFx based tool enables PX4 Users to record and analyse data published via UDP during flight or based on PX4Logs.
 It is not intended to replace the QGC.
+Tested on OS X and Ubuntu.

 Any comments and contributions are welcome.

-**Status:** Last updated 19/04/2016
+**Status:** Last updated 20/04/2016

 - Editable parameters, changes are sent to vehicle